dkaty123/MarineMatch/README.md

 # Awards
- Winner of the 2024 Youth Climate Activism Award and Ingenious+ Innovation Challenge (Regional Award) Winner of multiple grants inlcluding the GenSea Ocean Grant and OceanWise Grant
+ Winner of the 2024 Youth Climate Activism Award and Ingenious+ Innovation Challenge (Regional Award).
+ Winner of multiple grants inlcluding the GenSea Ocean Grant and OceanWise Grant